shyam81992/Weather-Monster/README.md

         . config/dev.sh && go run main.go
     7. To run the testcases go to the tescases folder and run the command . ../config/dev.sh && go test -v

-Note: If you are running on windows please install git bash so that you can run the shell script  ". config/dev.sh"
+Note: If you are running on windows please install git bash so that you can able to run the shell script  ". config/dev.sh"

 Area of improvements: